A very flavorful, well-seasoned and filling corn casserole is perfect as a side dish or as a meatless entree.

-You can serve this corn casserole as a side dish, or as a very filling and substantial meatless entree.
+You can serve it as a side dish, or as a very filling and substantial meatless entree.
 When I serve it as an entree, I like to serve it with a side of microwave steamed broccoli.

-It’s true that corn is not paleo and it’s true that it’s high in carbs.
+However, corn is not paleo and it’s also high in carbs.
 So if you follow a paleo or a low carb diet, it’s not the best choice for you (and so is this creamy corn soup).
 Better choices for you include:

-It’s also true that corn in the United States is mostly genetically modified.
-If you worry about GMO in corn, you might want to use organic corn.
+In addition, corn in the United States is mostly genetically modified.
+If you worry about GMOs, you might want to use organic corn.

-Leftovers keep well for up to 5 days in the fridge.
 I actually love to eat them cold straight out of the fridge!
-But they are also very good when gently reheated in the microwave.
+But they are also very good when gently reheated in the microwave, covered, on 50% power.

 - 1 teaspoon olive oil for pan

 - 1 cup plain Greek yogurt

 - 1/2 teaspoon garlic powder

 - 1/2 cup yellow cornmeal (use organic to avoid GMO)

 - 1 lb. corn kernels, canned (or frozen and thawed in microwave), drained (use organic to avoid GMO)